 The system has a self-bleeding function, which involves a large number of small-bore pipes and hoses intend to shunt any air in the system into the radiator where it won’t do much harm.
 Air pockets in the engine – especially the cylinder heads – can create localized hot spots and boiling, eventually warping the heads.

-This self-bleeding process is reasonably effective, and there is a special technique needed to fill a V12 (download here), but it depends on all the bleed pipes and hoses being clear – unlike this one:
+This self-bleeding process is reasonably effective when all the pipes and hoses are clear, though there is a special technique needed to fill and bleed the air from a V12 (download here), but it does depends on all the bleed pipes and hoses being clear – unlike this one:

-This condition will stop the heater matrix from receiving water and will quite possibly lead to engine overheating, which in turn can cost over £10,000 to resolve.
+This condition will stop trapped air from being removed and will lead to the heater matrix not receiving hot coolant water and will quite possibly lead to engine overheating, which in turn can cost over £10,000 to resolve.
 If this system had correct coolant changes throughout its life, this clogging would not have occurred.

 There is also a steel pipe like this: